susidharan2000/EventDrivenJobQueue/README.md

 # Event-Driven Job Queue

-> **Crash-resilient background job system**
+> **A crash-resilient, persistent background job system**
-> _Mini Sidekiq / Celery_
+> _A minimal Sidekiq / Celery–style queue focused on correctness under failure_

 ---

 ## Overview
-> A persistent, **event-driven background job queue** designed to execute jobs reliably under crashes and shutdowns.
+> Event-Driven Job Queue is a persistent, event-driven background job system designed to survive process crashes, worker failures, and unclean shutdowns without losing work.
 >
+> The system is intentionally simple:
+> - Jobs are durably persisted
+> - Execution is at-least-once
+> - Recovery is explicit and deterministic
+>
 > _This **system guarantees at-least-once execution** and **explicitly does NOT attempt exactly-once semantics.**_
 ---

 ## Problem Statement
-> Background job processing is deceptively hard.
+> Background job processing looks easy until failure happens.
 >
-> - Processes crash
+> - Processes crash mid-execution
-> - Workers die mid-execution
+> - Workers die without cleanup
-> - Shutdowns happen at the worst possible time
+> - Shutdowns interrupt in-flight jobs
+> - Retries cause duplicate side effects
-> - Losing jobs is unacceptable
+> - Silent job loss is unacceptable

-> - Preventing all duplicate execution is impractical
+Preventing all duplicate execution is impractical in real systems.

-The core problem is executing background jobs **reliably under failure**, without losing work, while keeping the system **simple, debuggable, and correct**.
+The real problem is **never losing work while recovering safely from failure.**
+This project focuses on that exact problem.

+## Core Design Principle
+> Never lose a persisted job.
+> Duplicate execution is acceptable.
+Silent loss is not.
+The system is built around this invariant
 ---

 ## Guarantees